 Based on Federal Regulations and University Policy, all research involving humans — including projects with human subject data — must be reviewed and approved by the IRB prior to implementation, regardless of location.
 Investigators, including students, conducting research without the proper approval will be subject to appropriate disciplinary action.

 Who May Serve as a Principal Investigator?

 The Principal Investigator (PI) is responsible to ensure that the design and conduct of research involving human subjects complies with institutional policies, state laws and federal regulations.
 Other responsibilities include supervising the conduct of research and protecting the rights, safety and welfare of the research subjects.
-Any regular, level 2 or level 3 adjunct faculty or emeritus faculty of Ferris State University may serve as the PI.
-Students may serve as the PI only when a faculty advisor who holds responsibility for complying with all relevant requirements, policies and procedures, is identified.
+Any full-time faculty, part-time faculty, emeriti faculty or other qualified adjunct/affiliate faculty or administrative staff of Ferris State University may serve as the PI.

-If you are a FSU faculty member, staff or student and the PI conducting collaborative research, you must obtain FSU IRB approval prior to initiating your research, regardless of where it takes place.
-Investigators should contact the IRB office when collaborative research is being planned.
+Ferris Investigators conducting collaborative research--that is, research involving Ferris State University and one or more organization, institution or agency other than Ferris — should contact the IRB office when collaborative research is being planned.
 At times, FSU may rely on the IRB of another institution or organization.
 Ferris State University will determine reliance on a case-by-case basis.